asmita071995/Netflix_data_Analysis_ProJact/README.md

 **Matplotlib:** For data visualization.
 **Seaborn:** For statistical data visualization.

-Data Loading: The dataset should be loaded into a Pandas DataFrame.
+**Data Loading:** The dataset should be loaded into a Pandas DataFrame.
-Data Cleaning: Remove duplicates and handle missing values if necessary.
+**Data Cleaning:** Remove duplicates and handle missing values if necessary.
-Categorization: The movies are categorized based on their vote averages into defined bins (e.g., Not Popular, Below Average, Average, Popular).
+**Categorization:** The movies are categorized into defined bins based on their vote averages (e.g., Not Popular, Below Average, Average, Popular).
-Visualization: Plots are created to display the distribution of movie genres and their vote averages.
+**Visualization**: Plots are created to display the distribution of movie genres and their vote averages.
-Examples
+ ** Examples**
 You can run the Python scripts to generate the following visualizations:

-**Vote Average Distribution:** A bar plot categorizing movies into different popularity groups based on their vote averages.
+**Vote Average Distribution:** A bar plot categorizing movies into different popularity groups based on their
+                                vote averages.
-Genre Distribution: A bar plot showing the frequency of each unique genre in the dataset.
+**Genre Distribution:** A bar plot showing the frequency of each unique genre in the dataset.